QuadSpinner/Gaea-Quickstarts/README.md

 # Gaea-Quickstarts
-All Gaea Quickstar files to help you get started.
+All Gaea Quickstart files to help you get started.